brainhackorg/bhg-event-materials/docs/leading_and_attending_to_brainhack_projects.md

 Once you create your team, you should be running the first meeting to share all the necessary details and listen to your attendees regarding their will in participating and their skill sets that they can contribute with.
 As the project leader your role is to coordinate the project with all the necessary elements from communication between the attendees, onboarding the newcomers onto the project, helping attendees to achieve a task and making sure the environment is kept welcoming throughout the whole event.

+Before starting to your project and working group, please make sure that you and your team members are all read and clear about the [Code of Conduct](https://docs.google.com/document/d/11aE6vv67i9pzOUN7DTypqiAVUutXAijP7_jZTURHhAM/edit), and abide with the policy of the [Code of Conduct](https://docs.google.com/document/d/11aE6vv67i9pzOUN7DTypqiAVUutXAijP7_jZTURHhAM/edit).

 ## Before the Project Pitching